Your landlord is responsible for most repairs in your home. This applies to private, council and housing association landlords.

 Landlord's responsibilities for repairs

-Landlords are always responsible for repairs to:
+Your landlord is responsible for repairs to:

 - sinks, baths, toilets and other sanitary fittings, including pipes and drains

 - chimneys and ventilation

 Your landlord is also responsible for putting right any damage to internal decorations caused by disrepair or while repairs were carried out.

 Your landlord may be responsible for repairing or replacing faulty items or appliances in your home if they were provided to you at the start of your tenancy, for example a fridge or washing machine.
 Your landlord is not responsible for your own appliances or furniture.